-While Google, Amazon, Apple and Roku have carved out the the top of the pile, there’s still a lot of room for other companies aiming for smaller niche markets.
+Google, Amazon, Apple and Roku have carved out the the top of the pile.
+But there’s still a lot of room for other companies aiming for smaller niche markets.
 There are a ton of options for people who want a desktop replacement or just a portable Android streaming device.

 That’s who this list is for.

-It doesn’t matter if you call them PC sticks, an Android TV stick, HDMI sticks, or any other name you want.
+It doesn’t matter if you call them PC sticks, an Android TV stick, HDMI sticks, or something else.
 If it looks sort-of like a thumb-drive and fits in your television, it’s welcome here.

 I don’t judge.

 Below you’ll find sections of this “Best of” list for Android, PC, basic streaming devices, Windows and even Chrome OS.

 If you stick PC’s aren’t your thing and want something more powerful, then check out our Best Android TV Box post.